Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy

 \subsection{Proof Overview}

 The proof of the main theorem consists of three major parts.
-First, in Section \ref{sec:alg} we show that any PCSP which has one of these families of functions as a weak polymorphism--Parity, Majority, or Alternating-Threshold, or their anti-polymorphisms--has a polynomial time algorithm.
+First, in Section \ref{sec:alg} we show that any PCSP which has one of these families of functions as a polymorphism--Parity, Majority, or Alternating-Threshold, or their {negations, which we call \emph{non-idempotent polymorphisms}}--has a polynomial time algorithm.
 The algorithms we demonstrate are quite general in that the only assumption we make is the existence of polymorphisms, in particular we do \emph{not} rely on the symmetry assumption.
 For Parity, we show that the problem can be reduced to an ordinary CSP with Parity as a polymorphism, and thus Schaefer's theorem can be invoked.
 For Majority and Alternating-Threshold, such a tactic cannot be used.
 Instead, we show how these problems can be written as linear programming relaxations.
 Surprisingly, identical algorithms are used in both cases to solve the decision problem.
 They do diverge, however, if one desires to use the LP relaxation to also find a solution when the PCSP is satisfiable.
-To deal with anti-polymorphisms, we show in Section \ref{subsec:idempotence} how these PCSPs with anti-polymorphisms can be reduced in polynomial time to PCSPs with their negations (that is, the normal polymorphisms), which we already know are polynomial time solvable.
+To deal with {non-idempotent polymorphisms}, we show in Section \ref{subsec:idempotence} how these PCSPs with {non-idemotent polymorphisms} can be reduced in polynomial time to PCSPs with their negations (that is, the {``normal'' or idempotent} polymorphisms), which we already know are polynomial{-}time solvable.